gpospelov/qt-mvvm/examples/treeviews/README.md

 ## Business logic

-Item `Interference` demonstrates how to implement business logic.
+Item `Lattice` demonstrates how to implement business logic.
 Every time the user clicks on its `Integration flag` property, the property `Rotation` gets either enabled or disabled.

 ![treeviews](../../doc/assets/treeviews2.png)

-Business logic is implemented via lambda's on board of `InterferenceItem` (see code for details).
+Business logic is implemented via lambda's on board of `LatticeItem` (see code for details).